 Is Your Furnace in Good Shape?

 Before calling an HVAC technician, you should first consider whether your furnace is too old.
 Generally speaking, furnaces have a lifespan of 16 to 20 years, so if yours is that old, it’d be better to discard it and purchase a new one.
 Not only are old heaters unreliable and prone to frequent breakdowns, but they also pose serious health risks like monoxide poisoning, respiratory conditions, and even stress.
 Furthermore, they are not very energy-efficient, which means that you will get higher utility bills.
 Why risk all this when you can just buy a new one and put your mind at ease?
 Most furnaces are not prohibitively expensive anyway, averaging at $1000-2000, which is a good deal considering their long lifespan.
+However, if you decide to repair it and are looking for a reliable company with good service, try Furnace Repair Toronto.

 Have You Changed the Filters?